ryd3v/ryPub-Electron/README.md

 To install rypub, you can download the latest release for your operating system from the [Releases](https://github.com/ryd3v/ryPub-Electron/releases) page.

-If you want to run the application from source, follow these steps:
+If you want to build the application from source, follow these steps:

 1. Clone the repository: